 - With a deadly weapon and causes serious bodily harm to a significant other or family or household member

 - Against a public servant

 - By firing a weapon from a motor vehicle and causing serious bodily injury to someone else

-At Quackenbush Law Firm, our attorney is ready to stand by your side throughout your case.
-We will provide sound advice and guidance to help you understand the criminal justice process, your rights, and your legal options.
+At Quackenbush Law Firm, this attorney is ready to stand by your side throughout your case.
+I will provide sound advice and guidance to help you understand the criminal justice process, your rights, and your legal options.

-If you’ve been charged with assault in Amarillo, discuss your case with us today by calling (806) 424-4108 or filling out an online contact form.
+If you’ve been charged with assault in Amarillo, discuss your case with me today by calling (806) 424-4108 or filling out an online contact form.